ricardo-farias/CovidDataProduct/README.md

 ### Background
-The purpose of this project is to become familiar with apache spark in scala, as well as other data science/engineering technologies.
+The purpose of this project is to create an example of a working data mesh in AWS.

-### Technological Infrastructure
+### Tech Stack

-- AWS EMR
+- AWS EMR - Data ETL
-- Hadoop
-- Yarn
-- Scala
-- Apache Spark

-### Conceptual Understanding
+- AWS Glue - Data catalogue

-- What is a Data Lake:
+- AWS Athena - Data analytics
-    - How are data lakes setup?
-    - What are their purposes?
-    - How do they differ from data mesh?
-    - What makes them desirable?

-- What is a Data Mesh:
+- AWS S3 - Data storage
-    - How are data meshs setup?
-    - What are their purposes?
-    - How do they differ from data lake?
-    - What makes them desirable?

-- How to setup a project environment?
-    - What kind of infrastructure is needed?

-### Data Lake

-    To be filled with content

-### Data Mesh

-    To be filled with content
+- Terraform - AWS resource manager
+- Scala Spark - Development tools
+- CircleCi - Continuous deployment

+### Steps to Recreate

+Steps to be documented soon.......